Bandit UTV Suspension Warranty Policy

 Q: How long is the warranty?

 A: All shocks have a six month warranty from the date of purchase.
-This includes coverage of any manufacturer defects such as shock seals.
-During the six month period if a problem arises please email firstname.lastname@example.org with a description and photo of said shock.
+This includes coverage of any manufacturer defects.
+During the six month period if a problem arises please email email@example.com with a description and photo of said shock.
 The shock will be shipped back to us at your cost.
 We will then repair or replace the shock and ship back to you at our cost only in that six month period.
-After your six month warranty has expired you may purchase any replacement parts through Bandit and have any shock technician local to you repair Bandit Shocks just as any other brand.
-Shock technicians will be able to service and cross reference parts such as seals that are shared sizes of other brand of shocks.
+After your six month warranty has expired you may purchase any replacement parts through us on the Bandit Parts Page.
+And you may have any shock technician local to you repair Bandit Shocks just as any other brand.
+Shock technicians will also be able to service and cross reference parts such as seals that are shared sizes with other brand of shocks.
 This saves you the customer time and money by not having to ship the shocks back to us and pay return shipping after / above and beyond labor and parts cost.
 All states will have numerous shock technicians most likely local to each customer.
 You can easily find a shock technician by calling your local atv, motorcycle, or utv dealership.

 Q: Why does Bandit recommend shock covers?

-Q: Why does Bandit want me to run limit straps?
+Q: Why does Bandit recommend me to run limit straps?

-A: We have seen many brands of shocks yanked or pulled apart in our off-road 40+ years of racing and being in the industry.
-Limit straps will save vital internal shock parts and also save axels and ball joints from prematurely wearing out.
+A: We feel all UTV's should use limit straps even with OE shocks.
+Especially with added wheel spacers, larger heavier additional ply tires, beadlock or offset wheels, lift kits, extended a arms / trailing arms or arched a arms.
+We have seen many brands of shocks yanked or pulled apart in our off-road 40+ years of racing and being in the industry.
+Limit straps will save vital internal shock parts and also save axles and ball joints from prematurely wearing out.
 Limit straps have been used in the off-road industry for many years.
 There are over fifty different strap companies to choose from, PRP, Kartek, and many Ebay sellers as well.
 Straps whether two ply or four ply will be enough for UTV's.
 Straps can cost between $15- $35 a piece.
 This is a cheap add-on especially if you are a hard core driver keeping all of your suspension components lasting longer.
-To measure for limit straps typically you want 1.5 inch to 2 inch shorter than your shock eye to eye/ top bolt hole to bottom bolt hole.
+To measure for limit straps typically you want 1.5 inch to 2 inch shorter than your shock eye to eye / top bolt hole to bottom bolt hole at full extension.
 All straps will stretch approximately 1 inch or more after a few rides typically leavng a 1/4 - 1/2 inch of safety.
-We again are sharing are beliefs and knowledge to keeping your shocks and other moving suspensions components from prematurely wearing out.
+We again are sharing our beliefs and knowledge to keeping your shocks and other moving suspensions components from prematurely wearing out.

 Q: Does Bandit sell shock covers or limit straps?